cspwcspw/DIY_Constant_Load_Controller/README.md

 ubiquitous LM358P.

-In an ideal world, every opAmp has a straight line response:  you put in `X` and get out `Y = mX + C`.
-The slope of the line, `m` can be positive or negative, and represents the gain.  `C` represents the offset.  `X` here is going to be the 0V-5V analogue value from the smoothed PWM from the Arduino.
-Y (still with some ripple) will be smoothed and fed into the MOSFET gate, where I want, say, 2V-7V.
+In an ideal world, every opAmp has a straight line response:  you put in `X` and get out `Y = mX + b`.
+The slope of the line, `m`, can be positive or negative, and represents the gain.  `b` represents the offset.  `X` here is going to be the 0V-5V analogue value from the smoothed PWM from the Arduino.
+Y (still with some ripple) will be smoothed and fed into the MOSFET gate, where I want, say, 2V-8V.

 OpAmps usually need both positive and negative voltage rail supplies.
-But having to provide a negative voltage for the opAmp is a pain.
+But having to provide extra voltage rails for the opAmp is a pain.
 So there are some designs for "single-ended" circuits that operate the device with its lower supply rail at ground.
 This is much trickier territory.

-Ron Mancini from Texas Instruments provided my go-to resource for single-ended opAmp design at http://www.ti.com/lit/an/sloa030a/sloa030a.pdf
-After some wading through the theory he comes up with four possible cases, and then provides a suggested template circuit for each.
-The case I needed was a non-inverting amplifier where my offset C would be about 2V: just below the MOSFET gate threshold.
+Ron Mancini from Texas Instruments provided my go-to resource for single-ended opAmp design at http://www.ti.com/lit/an/sloa030a/sloa030a.pdf After some wading through the theory he comes up with four possible cases, and then provides a suggested template circuit for each.
+The case I needed was a non-inverting amplifier where my offset `b` would be about 1.8V: just below the MOSFET gate threshold.
 This is Mancini's cookbook design that I adapted:

 ![mancini](Images/Mancini.png "Mancini's Circuit")

-The gain, or `m` in the equation, is determined by resistors (`1 + Rf / Rg`), so that could be a trimpot or a sensitivity potentiometer in my final circuit.
+The gain, or `m` in the equation, is (`1 + Rf / Rg`), so that could be a trimpot or a sensitivity potentiometer in my final circuit.

- The other big gotcha about OpAmps, though, is how close the output can get to the power rails.
-Newer OpAmps specifically designed for single-ended supplies are often "rail-to-rail" meaning that the input or output voltages can very closely approach the rail voltages.
+The other big "gotcha" about OpAmps, though, is how close the output can get to the power rails.
+Newer OpAmps specifically designed for single-ended supplies are often "rail-to-rail" meaning that the input or output voltages can very closely approach the supply rail voltages.
- (Some opAmps can only get close to the rails on outputs, some on inputs, some, usually abbreviated RRIO, can get close to the rails on both inputs or outputs.)
+(Some opAmps can only get close to the rails on outputs, some only on inputs.
+Some, usually marketed as RRIO, can get close to the rails on both inputs or outputs.)

- My LM358p input voltage can get pretty close to the zero rail, and but it exhibited linear amplifcation only while the output voltage stayed between 0.7V and about 1V below Vcc.
+My LM358p remains responsive when its input voltage is pretty close to the zero rail, but the response curve was only linear for outputs between 0.7V and about Vcc-1V.

 So here is the LTSpice "back end" of my circuit.
-To make it easier for others to run my simulation, I substituted built-in, but a "similar" enough opAmp and MOSFET into the simulation.
+To make it easier for others to run my simulation, I substituted built-in, but a "similar enough" opAmp (AD549) and MOSFET (IFRZ44N) components into the simulation.

 ![CircuitPart2](Images/CircuitPart2.png "Circuit Part2")

-The output of this amplifier will feed the Mosfet gate.
+The output of this amplifier stage will feed the MOSFET gate.
 The 0.7V will is low enough to turn off the MOSFET completely.
-So all I need now is a rail voltage of at least 9V to get the OpAmp output up to 8V.
+So all I need now is a rail voltage of at least 9V to get my OpAmp output up to 8V.

-But I really didn't want to have to bring in other power ...
+But I really didn't want to have to bring in another power rail ...

  ## A Voltage Multiplier to the Rescue

 A Dixon voltage multiplier comprises two diodes and two capacitors.
 One diode provide a base supply voltage (5V in this case) and the Arduino PWM output, through a capacitor, periodically "pumps" additional voltage into the output.
 Some smoothing is added to this.
 See https://en.wikipedia.org/wiki/Voltage_doubler or watch https://www.youtube.com/watch?v=I4ED_8cuVTU.